kevit-priya-lakhani/schools-cbv/README.md

-ChatGPT
-Certainly!
-Below is a template for your README.md file for your Django CRUD application:

 Django CRUD Application for School Data
 This Django application provides basic CRUD (Create, Read, Update, Delete) operations for managing school data such as name, principal, and location.